Surfacing

 2017-2018 | gelatin silver prints, chromogenic prints

 Surfacing is a camera-less project that explores the materiality of photomedia and the potential for a new kind of landscape photography.
 These pictures are made ‘with’ rather than ‘of’ the environment by using natural phenomena as both the subject of and the means to create artworks.
-While landscape photography historically depicts scenery and implies distance, this project makes a literal connection between the forces of an environment and a photographic image, created by exposing light-sensitive film and paper to geothermal activities and salt and algae-laden lake waters.
-The series incorporates different approaches applied to both gelatin silver and chromogenic photo papers.
+While landscape photography historically depicts scenery and implies distance, this project makes a direct connection between the forces of an environment and a photographic image.
+Created by exposing light-sensitive film and paper to geothermal activities and high-salinity environments, the series incorporates different approaches applied to both gelatin silver and chromogenic photo papers.

 Surfacing (gelatin silver), gelatin silver paper, geothermal activity, approx. 28 x 35.5 cm (11 x 14 in) or 40.64 x 50.8 cm (16 x 20 in) each